As a penetration tester, you should use the same processes a hacker uses to examine a network. Penetration (or...

 Together, the three reconnaissance pentest activities seek to gather as much information about the target network as possible, following these seven steps:

 - Discover open ports and access points

 - Map the network

-Keep in mind the penetration test process is more organic than these steps would indicate.
+Keep in mind the penetration testing reconnaissance process is more organic than these steps would indicate.
 These pre-test phases entail the process of discovery, and although the process is commonly executed in this order, a good tester knows how to improvise and head in a different direction, depending upon the information found.

 Footprinting is the active blueprinting of the security profile of an organization.
 It involves gathering information about your customer's network to create a unique profile of the organization's networks and systems.
 It's an important way for an attacker to gain information about an organization passively, that is, without the organization's knowledge.